-In addition, Clarke’s 3+3 program with Iowa, Drake, and Creighton Law Schools allows undergraduate students at Clarke to earn their bachelor and law degrees in six years, saving one full year’s tuition.
+In addition, Clarke’s 3+3 program with the University of Iowa, Drake University, Creighton University, and Marquette University Law Schools allows undergraduate students at Clarke to earn their bachelor and law degrees in six years, saving one full year’s tuition.
 Students apply to law school during their junior year.
 The credits earned during their first year of law school will also apply to their undergraduate degree.

 Admission to Clarke University

 Applicants are considered on an individual basis.
 Apply to Clarke today to begin your journey.

 “I hope that my students cultivate a critical mind that hungers for truth with a passion for making a difference in the world.”

 “Community is among the keys to happiness, and I’m grateful to Clarke for providing me that.”